ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 - Backups are disabled on read-only replicas.
 Backups are taken only on leader deployments.

-- Read replication is not supported into or out of EU Cloud-enabled regions (currently `eu-de`).
-It is supported within those regions.
+- Replicas are restorable to other regions, except for EU Cloud-enabled regions (currently `eu-de` and `par-01`), which are only restorable with each other (e.g., `par-01` replicas can be restored to `eu-de`, and vice versa).

 - There is a limit of 5 read-only replicas per leader.